DirtyEwok/TheGridRacingClub/replit.md

 **Express.js Server**: RESTful API server built with Express.js and TypeScript.
 The server handles race management, member registration, and race participation tracking.

 **Route Structure**: Clean separation of concerns with dedicated route handlers for races, members, and registrations.
 All API endpoints are prefixed with `/api/`.
+Admin-only endpoints for race CRUD operations are protected with authorization headers.

 **Data Storage**: Currently uses an in-memory storage implementation for development, with a well-defined interface that can be easily swapped for database persistence.
+PostgreSQL database is configured and ready for production use.

 **Error Handling**: Centralized error handling middleware provides consistent error responses and logging.

 ### Data Models

-**Members**: User profiles with display name, Xbox gamertag, and experience level (Beginner, Intermediate, Advanced, Professional).
+**Members**: User profiles with display name, Xbox gamertag, experience level (Beginner, Intermediate, Advanced, Professional), and admin status for race management permissions.

 **Races**: Racing events with details like track, car class, date/time, participant limits, and registration deadlines.